Chart Color Schemes

 Gladesville - Huntleys Point's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Gladesville - Huntleys Point.
 The prevalence of common health conditions across all age groups is very low.
-Private health cover rate is exceptionally high at approximately 78% of the total population (12,515 people), compared to 62.1% across Greater Sydney and 55.3% nationally.
+Approximately 78% of the total population (12,515 people) has private health cover, compared to 62.1% across Greater Sydney and a national average of 55.3%.

-The most common medical conditions are asthma and mental health issues, impacting 6.8% and 6.8% of residents respectively.
-73.9% of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
-The area has 18.1% of residents aged 65 and over (2,921 people), higher than the 16.3% in Greater Sydney.
+The most common medical conditions in the area are asthma and mental health issues, impacting 6.8% and 6.8% of residents respectively.
+Seventy-three point nine percent of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
+Eighteen point one percent of residents are aged 65 and over (2,921 people), higher than the 16.3% in Greater Sydney.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health